Outside the Classroom

 For Secondary School students, the ISB also offers participation in G.I.N.
 (Global Issues Network) that fosters awareness of world environmental, ethical and economic problems.

-Model untied Nations
+Model united Nations (MUN)

-The participants role-play as diplomats representing a nation or NGO in a simulated session of a committee of the United Nations, such as the Security Council or the General Assembly.
+The participants (students) role-play as diplomats representing a nation or NGO in a simulated session of a committee of the United Nations, such as the Security Council or the General Assembly.
 Participants research a country, take on roles as diplomats, investigate international issues, debate, deliberate, consult, and then develop solutions to world problems.